 Internship in Berlin

-During your stay at ASH Berlin, you can complete an internship in Berlin.
+During your stay at ASH Berlin, you can complete an internship in Berlin if you were nominated for an internship by your home university.
 Please make sure to choose the corresponding option in your online application, so we can inform you accordingly.
 Please start planning and organising your internship at least four months before the beginning of your stay.

 As exchange students, you need to follow your home university's requirements, since your internship usually has to be recognised at your home university.
 So if you have any questions concerning the of length, ECTS, contents or evaluation, please ask your home university before you start organising your internship.